fsacile/fsacile/README.md

 - 👋 Hi, I’m @fsacile
 - 👀 I’m interested in: sustainability, biological models, environment, new technologies, societal problems and challenges
-- 🌱 I’m currently studying engineering
+- 🌱 I am studying Engineering and Policy Analysis at TU Delft
+- 🤖 Currently, I am working on using reinforcement learning to perform pest control in greenhouses with a swarm of flappy drones
 - 💞️ I’m looking to collaborate on: modelling systems for sustainability
 - 📫 How to reach me: federico.sacile@gmail.com
 - 😄 Pronouns: he/him